Kevin Craft: Cougars de Saint-Ouen-l'Aumône

-France 2010-2011

 In 2010, Kevin signed with the Cougars de Saint-Ouen l'Aumône, France.
 The Cougars play in the highest level of competition in France Ligue Élite de Football Américain and in the EFAF Cup.

 Every team in the French national championship is eligible to sign two American players.
 Kevin decided to choose this challenge over his coaching job in order to try to help the Cougars to reach the national title.
 Craft chose the Cougars despite a late offer from the CFL Calgary Stampeders.

 During the 2010 season, Kevin completed 216 of 398 passes for 2,851 yards, 28 touchdowns and 13 interceptions.
 He rushed for 245 yards and scored 4 touchdowns.
 The Cougars reached the playoff in both seasons without reaching the championship game.

 IBM Big Blue

-2012

 In 2012, Kevin played for IBM Big Blue in Japanese X-league.
 He was an all league selection and a rookie of the year for the central division.

-2013

-2014

 Craft passed for 199 yards in a May 31, 2014 game.